How Long Is An Osha 30 Good For

 Common Mistakes / What Most People Get Wrong

 Here's where I see a lot of confusion.
-Third, employers sometimes mix up OSHA 30 with OSHA 10, which is a shorter course and has different renewal expectations.
 Second, some workers think they can just ignore the expiration date and still be fine.
 It doesn't.
-And first, many people assume the OSHA 30 card lasts forever.
+Here's the thing — third, employers sometimes mix up OSHA 30 with OSHA 10, which is a shorter course and has different renewal expectations.
+Practically speaking, first, many people assume the OSHA 30 card lasts forever.
 Let's tackle these myths.

 Mistake #1: Assuming Lifetime Validity

 OSHA doesn't set an expiration date, but that doesn't mean the training is good indefinitely.
-Safety standards evolve, and your knowledge needs to keep up.
-If you're relying on a 10-year-old OSHA 30 card, you're missing out on critical updates.
+Practically speaking, safety standards evolve, and your knowledge needs to keep up.
+Practically speaking, if you're relying on a 10-year-old OSHA 30 card, you're missing out on critical updates.
 Real talk—this is where accidents happen.

 Mistake #2: Ignoring Employer Policies